ABOUT ANNA MARIA

-She is currently preparing for the role of Queen Gertrude of Denmark, for a feature film adaptation of Shakespeare's Hamlet.
-The film will shoot in October/November 2019.
+In November 2019 she has played the role of Queen Gertrude of Denmark, in a feature film adaptation of Shakespeare's Hamlet.
+Directed by Paul Warner, "Hamlet/Horatio" will be released late 2020.

 Her film, "Stay" has been included in the Official Selections of the Manhattan Film Festival, the Central Florida Film Festival, The NewFilmmakers New York, and has received a Special Mention from the Ouchy Film Awards Winter 2016.

 Most recently Anna has produced, co-written, and coached the actors on set of "Life After Her," a 30 minutes film shot in New York, winner of the Platinum Award at the NYC Indie Film Awards 2017.
 The film has been selected by the Short Corner of the Cannes Film Festival (May 2017) and has also received an Honorable Mention from the Rochester International Film Festival.
 It has screened at the Grove Film Festival, at the New Hope Film Festival (April 2017), and in July 2017, at the Madrid International Film Festival where it received a nomination for Best Original Screenplay and Best Actress in a Lead Role.

 Anna Maria has received a Nomination for Best Actress from the International Festival of Cinema and Technology.
 In 2015 she played a principal role in Stealing Chanel, a feature directed by Roberto Mitrotti, distributed by Lifetime Network.